-Here's what the I-24 Motion Team did: To mitigate costs, Vanderbilt partnered with Nissan to borrow 100 cars that were temporarily modified for the experiment.
-When working through the terms with Nissan, Vanderbilt's Sprinkle said they ensured the automaker that Vanderbilt's graduate students would be trained to prepare these borrowed vehicles for the experiment without damage.
+Here's what the project teams did: To mitigate costs, Vanderbilt partnered with Nissan to lease 100 cars that were temporarily modified for the experiment.
+When working through the terms with Nissan, Vanderbilt's Sprinkle said they ensured the automaker that Vanderbilt's graduate students would be trained to prepare these leased vehicles for the experiment without damage.

 But a big question to be answered was how to measure, and therefore research, phantom traffic jams, which are unpredictable.
-To solve the problem, the team created a sophisticated camera system with the Tennessee Department of Transportation.
-The team installed 4K resolution cameras throughout the four-mile zone of the experiment.
+To solve the problem, the team created algorithms to use the sophisticated camera system that is part of the TDOT I-24 Motion Testbed.
+TDOT installed 4K resolution cameras throughout the four-mile zone of the experiment.
 Using an AI system to process the data of the traffic patterns, the team studied the behavioral patterns of drivers that precipitated phantom traffic jams.
-From this research, they built a traffic management AI system that strategically changed the speeds of "influencer" automobiles.
+From this research, CIR-CLES researchers built a traffic management AI system that strategically changed the speeds of "influencer" automobiles.
 By adjusting the influencer cars and speed limits, the system effectively helped optimize traffic flows and limit phantom traffic jams.

 What may be most important in this story is not the improved safety, conservation of time, and sustainability benefits, but the value of strategic partnerships across leading organizations to push innovation forward.
-The collaboration between Vanderbilt, Nissan, and the Tennessee Department of Transportation created synergies by bringing together resources, ideas, talent, technology, and infrastructure in a way no single organization could manage on its own-all to help more efficiently manage Nashville's, and the country's, daily commute.
+The collaboration between Vanderbilt, Nissan, the Tennessee Department of Transportation, and the other universities in CIRCLES created synergies by bringing together resources, ideas, talent, technology, and infrastructure in a way no single organization could manage on its own-all to help more efficiently manage Nashville's, and the country's, daily commute.
 This public-private partnership provided the security for the researchers to test their innovation before scaling it.
-Moreover, the federal government played a role, as the U.S. Department of Energy and the National Science Foundation provided funding for the I-24 team.
+Moreover, the federal government played a role, as the U.S. Department of Energy and the National Science Foundation provided funding for the university teams.